Free Jewish Education Material

 Hacham Haim Massass.
 As a youth, he studied at the Etz Haim Yeshiva, headed by Hacham Haim Birdugo, in the city of Meknes.

 Moshe Elias Levy was born in 1782 in Mogador, Morocco.
 Son of a Sephardic merchant and a courtier, Chacham Levy lived out his early childhood under the reign of Sultan Sidi Muhammad III.
-In 1800 Chacham Levy set out for the Danish West Indies.
 Between 1823-25 Chacham Levy established Pilgrimage Plantation at 1,000 acres, clearing 120 acres immediately for sugarcane, corn, and subsistence crops.
-Chacham Levy’s views on slavery were simultaneously progressive for the time and place, while he worked hard to abolish slavery he was forced to also remain paternalistic and based in a worldview that saw black and white as inherently different.
-Pilgrimage operated like a modern Israeli Moshav – communal labor, private ownership.
-Some lands were set aside for private development for each Jewish family.
-Between the slaves and the Jewish settlers, the Plantation operated communally.
+Chacham Levy’s views on slavery were simultaneously progressive as highlighted in his work the Abolishment of Slavery.
+The Pilgrimage operated like a modern Israeli Moshav.
+Some lands were set aside for private development for Jewish and Israelite families such as Tora V'Ahava of Florida